Pacasian/Planets_sound_through_Librosa/README.md

 ## The spectrogram of linear power frequency from specshow function:
 <img src="linear_allp.png" alt="sample_output_1" width="700" />

+Each block present the sound of the planet.
+Example strong wind of saturn , high pressure of jupiter and oceans of earth

 ## The spectrogram of linear power frequency of Saturn
 <img src="saturn_linear.png" alt="sample_output_2" width="700" />